prasadpamidi/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####1.
 Solution Design Approach

 The overall strategy for deriving a model architecture was to start with few laps of data while keeping close to center.
 Now, use the model to observe the car driving behavior in autonomous mode.
-Based on results, i have recorded extra data to over come some of the obstacles that the car found from the prior trained model.
+Based on results, i have recorded extra data to record car recovering from the edges towards the center.
+I also recorded additional data around the corners.

 Due to the use of checkpoints, i was able to use the trained weights from the previous trained data and then improve the model with the new data.

-I honestly felt the NVIDIA architecture that was presented during course pretty self sufficient to perform this task.
+I honestly felt the NVIDIA architecture that was presented during course is pretty self sufficient to perform this task.

 I tried to add dropouts layers, but noticed the model is underfitting.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.